spack/spack/lib/spack/docs/basic_usage.rst

 Let's now say that we want to uninstall zlib.
-We run the command, and hit a problem real quickly that we have two!
+We run the command, and hit a problem real quickly since we have two!

 .. code-block:: console